cdzombak/TransmissionRemote/README.md

 ## Motivation

 TransmissionRemote is a macOS client for [transmission-daemon](https://transmissionbt.com).
 It is heavily inspired by [Transmission Remote GUI](https://github.com/transmission-remote-gui/transgui), which is fast and has all necessary functionality.
 Unfortunately, its macOS version uses really outdated technologies and lacks some native system features like dark mode support.
 But even more important, Transmission Remote GUI is 32bit (can't be changed), and therefore it won't work on 10.15+ at all.
 So, I decided to write a native transmission remote client.
-For now it has just a small set of essential features, but more will be added over time.
+For now it has just a small set of essential features, ~~but more will be added over time~~.

 ## Features